HiddenOG/Cyberbully-detector/README.md

 - Custom word lists for terrorism-related and racist content.

 The app includes:
-- Paste page to check comments.
+- Paste page to check comments.(User copies and paste the comments to see if its toxic or not)
 - Mini social feed where posts and comments are flagged.
-- Live monitoring feed.
+- Live monitoring feed.(monitors the activities of comments publicly to make sure harmful comments are flagged live)
 - Recommended actions page.

 ---